How to Track SEO Rankings with Google Analytics

 Broken links are links that no longer exist on your website.
 Usually, you will see a 404 error shown by a browser when a link is broken.
 And they can negatively impact your SEO rankings and user experience.

-But the good news is that you can easily track broken links in Google Analytics and quickly fix 404 errors with MonsterInsights.
-You can automatically track broken links!
-Simply set up the plugin on your website and it will take track your 404 errors in Google Analytics.
+Easily track broken links in Google Analytics and quickly fix 404 errors with MonsterInsights.
+Simply set up the plugin on your website and it will track your 404 errors in Google Analytics.

 8. Track Page-Specific SEO Performance